 Once the BIT identifies an individual who may pose a threat, the team will identify a course of action for addressing the situation.
 The appropriate course of action- whether law enforcement intervention, counseling, or other actions-will depend on the specifics of the situation.
-All cases evaluated by the BIT must use the NaBITA threat assessment tool.
+Each campus BIT should meet on a regular basis or at least once a month.